redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/6.4-app-definitions/README.md

 ### Step 4 - UI Service and Deployment

-Finally, we'll get the UI running and accessable.
+Finally, we'll get the UI running and accessible.

 First, create a file at `playbooks/files/ui-service.yaml` with the following contents for the service:
 ```yaml